Steffo99/hella-farm/README.md

 Skulls are rarely produced when sheep are eaten by a demon.

 Sheep have a rare chance to spawn with either a top hat or a monocle, and they will drop it on death.
-Any entity can wear them on contact.
+Any entity will wear them on contact.

 ## 🎮 Controls